REFINER: Reasoning Feedback on Intermediate Representations: Results

-For sNLR, similar to \citet{liang2022holistic}, we observe that GPT-3.5 (code \& text) performs poorly (see Table \ref{tab:results_snlr}).
-We also find that GPT-3.5 code-DaVinci is better than text-DaVinci on the sNLR task. \ourmodel improves $+2.9$, $+6.8$ and $+9.4$ EM scores over UQA-base, GPT-$3.5^\star$ and GPT-$3.5$, respectively.
+For sNLR, similar to \citet{liang2022holistic}, we observe that GPT-3.5 performs poorly (see Table \ref{tab:results_snlr}). \ourmodel improves $+2.9$, and $+6.8$ EM scores over UQA-base, and GPT-$3.5$, respectively.
 Contrary to the MWP, the final answer $y$ is not a symbolic execution away from the intermediate step $z$, but we still observe that \ourmodel focuses on improving the intermediate step $z$, resulting in significant improvements in the answer $y$ prediction.
-Again, we observe that \ourmodel with a UQA-base can outperform few-shot prompted GPT3.5.
+Again, we observe that \ourmodel with a UQA-base can outperform few-shot prompted GPT-$3.5$.
 Thus, our critic can identify the fine-grained reasoning errors and help improve the performance on inference rules generation.

 For MS, we assess the generation quality with three human judges who indicate whether the generated norms and moral actions are relevant to the given moral story.
-In Table \ref{tab:results_mng}, we summarize human evaluation results on $100$ moral story examples randomly sampled from the MS test dataset.
+Table \ref{tab:results_mng} summarises human evaluation results on $100$ moral story examples randomly sampled from the MS test dataset.
 More specifically, we report evaluation breakdown for both norm and moral action by the number of instances that are either \textit{Irrelevant}, \textit{Unsure} or \textit{Relevant} along with Krippendorf's $\alpha$ \cite{krippendorff} agreement scores.
 The results show an improvement of $20$ points, increasing the relevance over a strong UQA-large baseline.
-Hence, this suggests that feedback from a critic model, which has $3$ times fewer parameters than the generator, can improve the performance on generating reasoning steps.
-Further evaluation details are provided in Appendix \ref{sec:Appendix_E}.
+Hence, this suggests that a specialized critic model with $3$ times fewer parameters than the generator can improve the performance on generating reasoning steps.